eligrey/fragment-directives/README.md

 ## Introduction

 Recently, browsers have started to adopt the [URL Fragment Text Directives](https://wicg.github.io/scroll-to-text-fragment/) aka scroll-to-text standard.
-This standard introduced undefined behavior in regard to how fragment directives should be hidden from and exposed to user agents.
+That standard introduced undefined behavior in regard to how fragment directives should be hidden from and exposed to user agents.
 This standard aims to codify a way to query fragment directives from all supported location interfaces while accounting for the privacy concerns introduced by accessing potentially privacy-sensitive directives.

 ### Motivating Use Cases